Strawberry-Computer/vibe-compiler/README.md

 # Vibe Compiler (vibec)

-A self-compiling tool to process vibe-coded projects using prompt stacks and LLM generation.
+A self-compiling tool that transforms prompt stacks into code and tests using LLM generation.

 ## Overview